What is a Process Technician?

 - Completing a batch record

 - Reading gauges

 - Preparing growth media

 The hybrid-distance students access the Wake Tech website to receive their assignments (Moodle).

 The hybrid-distance class is designed for a task-oriented, self-motivated person with excellent reading skills and high-speed internet access.

 Wake Tech does not offer a job-placement service.
-However, the HRD Department of Wake Tech does offer a variety of job seeking skills courses.
+However, the Career and Employment Resources Department of Wake Tech does offer a variety of job seeking skills courses.
 These courses emphasize the importance of networking, industry specific resumes, interview skills, searching for jobs online, and the use of LinkedIn.
 In addition, BioWork graduates are provided with a directory of staffing agencies as well as useful industry information.
 Within the course students are helped to prepare industry specific resumes, learn job seeking skills, and practice for interviews

 Wake Tech has 2 additional programs of interest to the BioWork graduate.

 The BioNetwork Capstone Center on the Centennial Campus of NC State offers short courses that provide hands-on training in biomanufacturing (bioprocessing and analytical lab skills) in an environment that mirrors industry.
 These courses are available to BioWork students and are deemed as equivalent to industry experience by some companies.
 Several certificates are available, including one in biomanufacturing.
 For additional information, call 919-515-0232.